Huddersfield building plans

 Villas of Edgerton

 The Victorian Society visited the Huddersfield suburb of Edgerton in April 2013 for a tour of some of the district’s notable 19th century houses.
-Historical and architectural notes to accompany the tour are posted here.
+Historical and architectural notes by David Griffiths to accompany the tour are available here.
+They refer among others to the work of the noted architect Edgar Wood (1860-1935), whose work in Huddersfield is celebrated by the Edgar Wood Heritage Group (Yorkshire).

 An online review of Huddersfield’s architecture and planning history can be found here; the opinions are the author’s own, but we are pleased to provide the link to a well-illustrated piece of work.